LJungmann/CurtainBreaks/content/docs/projects/curtain_breaks/_index.md

 ## Implementation

-A detailed description of your prototyping process.
+A detailed description of our prototyping process.

 The base on top of the screen is made out of wood.
 It’s a lightweight material, that can be crafted quite easily.
 To place the controls on it, we have cut out holes.
+To cut out the holes, we were able to use the CNC milling machine of Leo's father, which came in quite handy.

-The timer has a LED display that can show 4 numbers.
+The timer is a LED display that can show 4 numbers.
 The first 2 digits are for the minutes and the other 2 are for the seconds.
 The user can set the timer in minutes up to a maximum of 60 minutes.
+The LED Display was exactly cut out, so it holds just by fitting tight into the hole.

 On top of the laptop, there is a rotatable bar that has a textile stripped to it.
-Combining that with a stepper motor, we are able to pull the textile down and bakc up again in front of the screen.
+Combining that with a stepper motor, we are able to pull the textile down and back up again in front of the screen.

 A proximity sensor senses if the user is still in front of his computer.
 For the proximity sensor to work, the curtain has a hole cut out.

 All the sensors are connected to an Arduino Uno Board, which is plugged into the laptop and runs a program to control the sensors.
 A detail description can be found [here]({{< ref "SetupAndCode#Setup" >}}).

 The program itself initially waits for inputs on the timer.
 When the timer is set, it counts down until it reaches zero.
-At that point, the stepper motor is is triggered to roll down the curtain.
+At that point, the stepper motor is triggered to roll down the curtain.
 Then the proximity sensor consistently scans if the user is still sitting there.
 When the user is away for at least a minute, the curtain will roll up again and the program waits for another timer input.

-TODO: describe the end setup more.

 ### Iteration №1 - ProVotyping